nihcoc/PeriR/README.md

 | **Transceiver Digital Interface** | Routing configured for the DUAL PORT FULL DUPLEX MODE using the LVDS signaling standard.
 LVDS mode is supported on the XC7A50T-CSG325 but only when VCCO_x is supplied with 2.5V|
 | **DEBUG LEDS** | Blue leds for debug/status |

-> Impedance for layer 3 LVDS signals 100Ω is actually wrong as I mistakenly chose the JLC06161H-3313E stackup for calculating the impedances for this layer.
-It's not ideal but it's also not that critical as trace length is short so the signals would actually reach the terminals before any reflections could affect it.
-Also, I can use diagnostics and tools to correct the mismatch duing digital design.
-I'd also work with a lower speed and fix this impedance mismatch for V2. **I have updated the correct spacing in current PCB file**
+> Impedance for the layer 3 LVDS signals is not 100Ω because I mistakenly used the JLC06161H-3313E stackup to calculate the impedance for this layer.
+It's not ideal, but the traces are only around 3 cm long, so the impact of the mismatch should be relatively small.
+I can validate the interface at a lower data rate and use diagnostics and timing analysis to check the signal margin.
+I'll fix the impedance mismatch properly in V2.

 ---